 - Reduce any acceleration in a controlled manner.

-- if your car is starting to spin, try to counteract it by the turning the wheel in the other direction.
+- If your car is starting to spin, try to counteract it by turning the wheel in the other direction.
 This should be a last resort, as it may have no effect if your car is aquaplaning fully at high speed.

-Wet and wintry roads can soon cause dirt to build up on your windscreen, so keep your washer fluid topped up at all times.
-A 5L Berry Screenwash will not only wash away road grime, but also rain that is clinging to your windscreen.
+Wet roads can soon cause dirt to build up on your windscreen, so we’d also recommend keeping your washer fluid topped up at all times.
+Our 5L Ready-Mixed Screenwash will not only wash away road grime but also any rain that’s clinging to your windscreen.

 For a truly innovative way of ensuring a clear windscreen on every journey, it might be worth considering our Duxback glass treatment.
-With the help of a specially formulated hydrophobic layer applied to your windscreen (or any other glass on your vehicle), water and wet grime doesn’t stick to the glass.
+With the help of a specially formulated hydrophobic layer applied to your windscreen (or any other glass on your vehicle), water and wet grime won’t stick to the glass.
 This means that at speeds of over 40mph, water will simply blow off your screen, so you likely won’t need to use your wipers at all!
-Contact our Autocentres to book your treatment today.